-- To create a competitive environment for the Bank's procurement procedures by ensuring maximum transparency and attracting the maximum number of participants. - To increase the transparency of procurement business processes within the Bank based on: - increasing digitalization and automation of the procurement process; - creating a methodology and implementing a business process for planning procurement procedures at the Bank; - creating a practice of quarterly reporting on the results of procurement processes at the meetings of the Bank's Management Board; - strengthening the procedures for monitoring the state of the contractual process, the number and structure of Small Purchases (up to RUB 500,000 per purchase). - To improve the professional level of employees in the subject area through training.
+- To increase the transparency of procurement business processes within the Bank based on: - increasing digitalization and automation of the procurement process; - creating a methodology and implementing a business process for planning procurement procedures at the Bank; - creating a practice of quarterly reporting on the results of procurement processes at the meetings of the Bank's Management Board; - strengthening the procedures for monitoring the state of the contractual process, the number and structure of Small Purchases (up to RUB 500,000 per purchase). - To improve the professional level of employees in the subject area through training.